The LILI Path

 • Use a mirror to check your artwork’s balance.
 Flip your composition and see if it still feels balanced from a different perspective.

-Emphasis helps you draw attention to the most important part of your artwork.
-It’s like shining a spotlight on your main subject.
+Emphasis is about directing attention to the most important part of your artwork.
+It is like putting a spotlight on your main character or focal point.

-Artists have used various techniques to create emphasis throughout history.
-In the Renaissance, artists like Caravaggio used dramatic lighting (chiaroscuro) to highlight key figures.
-In modern times, artists like Warhol used bold colours and repetition to make everyday objects stand out.
+Throughout time, artists have used different techniques to highlight emphasis.
+Caravaggio used dramatic lighting (chiaroscuro), while Warhol used bold colours and repetition to make pop culture icons stand out.

 Examples in Art: